Submit your email to push it up the queue

 Mean score of companies in the Education Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, Delft University of Technology reported a total carbon emissions intensity of approximately 9,700 kg CO2e per employee, although specific total emissions figures for this year were not disclosed.
-The university's emissions data from 2020 indicates a total of 29,346,000 kg CO2e, with Scope 1 emissions accounting for 20,129,000 kg CO2e and Scope 3 emissions at 9,217,000 kg CO2e.
-Notably, Scope 2 emissions were reported as zero.
+In 2023, Delft University of Technology reported a total carbon emission intensity of approximately 9,700 kg CO2e per employee.
+The university's emissions data for 2020 indicates total emissions of 29,346 kg CO2e, with Scope 1 emissions accounting for 20,129 kg CO2e.
+Notably, there were no reported Scope 2 emissions for that year.
 Delft University has set ambitious reduction targets, aiming to decrease its Scope 1 emissions by 20% from a 2020 baseline by 2025.
-Additionally, the university plans to achieve a similar 20% reduction in Scope 2 emissions within the same timeframe.
-Since 2019, direct emissions have decreased on average by 13% annually, demonstrating a commitment to sustainability and climate action.
+Additionally, the university is targeting a 20% reduction in Scope 2 emissions within the same timeframe.
+Since 2019, direct emissions have decreased annually by an average of 13%, demonstrating a commitment to sustainability and climate action.
 The university's emissions data is not cascaded from any parent organization, indicating that these figures are independently reported.
-Delft University of Technology continues to prioritise its climate commitments, aligning with industry standards for carbon reduction and sustainability initiatives.
+Delft University of Technology continues to prioritise its climate commitments, focusing on reducing its carbon footprint and enhancing sustainability practices across its operations.

 Access structured emissions data, company-specific emission factors, and source documents